-- sales of tangible personal property when the property is delivered or shipped to a purchaser within Texas; - sales of real property located in Texas, including royalties from oil, gas or other mineral interests; - · receipts from services performed within Texas; - · rentals of property situated in Texas; - royalties from use of patents or copyrights within Texas; - receipts from the use of trademarks, franchises or licenses within Texas. - sales or licenses of computer software or programs if the legal domicile of the payor is Texas; - the net gain from the Texas-sourced sale of a capital asset or investment (See Rule 3.591); - sales of intangible property if the legal domicile of the payor is Texas; - sales of securities if the legal domicile of the payor is Texas.
-If securities are sold through an exchange, and the buyer cannot be identified, then 7.9% of the revenue is a Texas receipt; - membership or enrollment fees paid for access to benefits if the payor is legally domiciled in Texas; - receipts from servicing of loans secured by real property if the real property is located in Texas; - the pro rata share of net income from a passive entity if the passive entity's principal place of business is in Texas; and - receipts from Internet hosting as defined by Texas Tax Code Section 151.108(a) if the customer to whom the service is provided is located in Texas.
+- sales of tangible personal property when the property is delivered or shipped to a purchaser within Texas; - sales of real property located in Texas, including royalties from oil, gas or other mineral interests; - · services performed within Texas; - · rentals of property situated in Texas; - · royalties from use of patents or copyrights within Texas; - revenues from the use of trademarks, franchises or licenses within Texas.
+These revenues include receipts from the sale or license of computer software or programs if the legal domicile of the payor is Texas; - the net gain/loss from the sales of investments or capital assets.
+If both Texas and out-of-state sales have occurred, then a separate calculation of net gains and losses on Texas sales must be made.
+A net loss from the sale of all Texas investments and Texas capital assets is not included in Texas receipts.
+In no instance should the apportionment factor be greater than 1.
+Net gain/loss on sales of intangibles held as capital assets or investments is apportioned to the location of the payor.
+Examples of intangibles include, but are not limited to, stocks, bonds, futures contracts, patents, copyrights, licenses, trademarks, franchises, goodwill and general receivable rights; - receipts from the sale of securities are apportioned based on the location of the payor.
+If securities are sold through an exchange, and the buyer cannot be identified, then 7.9% of the revenue is a Texas receipt; - membership or enrollment fees paid for access to benefits are considered gross receipts from the sale of an intangible asset and will be a Texas gross receipt if the payor is legally domiciled in Texas; - receipts from the servicing of loans secured by real property are Texas gross receipts if the real property is located in Texas; - the pro rata share of net income from a passive entity if the passive entity's principal place of business is in Texas; and - receipts from Internet hosting as defined by Texas Tax Code Section 151.108(a) if the customer to whom the service is provided is located in Texas.

 Any item of revenue that is excluded from total revenue under Texas law or United States law is not included in Texas gross receipts or gross receipts everywhere.
-For example,

-- a taxable entity should not include in Texas gross receipts: - income excluded because of IRC Sections 78 or 951-964; - dividends and/or interest received from federal obligations; or - dividends for which a deduction is allowed on Schedule C, Form 1120.
+For example, a taxable entity should not include in Texas gross receipts:

+- · income excluded because of IRC Sections 78 or 951-964; - dividends and/or interest received from federal obligations;

+dividends for which a deduction is allowed on Schedule C, Form 1120.